pooja614/excel_projects/supermarket_sales.md

 # SUPERMARKET SALES ANALYSIS

 ### Objective:
-To analyze the sales and customer behaviour of 3 branches of Superstore.
+To analyze the sales and customer behaviour of 3 branches of a Supermarket.
 <pre>
 The dataset is downloaded from
 <a href ="https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales">kaggle-here</a>